Fishoak

 Fishing Loch Lomond

 Loch Lomond is a gem.
 Nestled in the tree-covered hills above Santa Cruz, Loch Lomond’s natural beauty rivals its fishing.
+It is stocked in the spring and early summer with trout by the DFW.

 About the Lake